sboursault/training/training-walkthrough.md

 > Order amount:
 > Over 30€, the 7€ for delivery fees are offered.

-**Workshop:** What could be the acceptance criterias for this item ?
+**Workshop:** What could be the acceptance criteria for this item ?

 Possible list: